dbertella/conf-sketches/jsday-2016/functional-reactive-programming.md

 - Drivers focus on interface for effects
 - It doesn't contain business logic
 - It receive inputs and return outputs in a predictable way.
 There can be read only or write only but they are edge cases

+Reactive programming using when you need to fetch lots of data from the back end

+What developers needs to know about MVI (link)